akiryk/tutorials-learning-lessons/docker.md

 ENTRYPOINT ["/hello_go_http"]
 ```

-2. Build the image from the Dockerfile: `docker build -t myapp .` The `-t` is flag for the name of the app and the `.` says to make it from the current directoy.
+2. Build the image from the Dockerfile: `docker build -t myapp .` The `-t` is flag for the name of the app and the `.` says to make it from the current directory.
 3. Run the image: `docker run -d -p 3000:8080 -t myapp`

+## Networking
+There are three networks
+- Bridge, the default
+- Host
+- None
+They all exist as networks only on the local host.
+There are additional types, however, that aren't only local.